foggerty/thebook/Chapters/Chapter5.md

      From this last sentence it would seem that the long arrow was 4 spans long.
 As it measured 30 in., the span would be about 7.5 in.

 (b) *Crossbow bolts*.
+Manuscripts C & D group again supply some information.
 The relevant portions follow closely upon those concerned with darts.
 The specifications that are given relate to bolts for use with particular crossbows the detailed construction of which is not known to us.
 Those mentioned are (a) the *'aqqār* ‘murderer’, which, if the definitions of Cahen and Huuri are valid for the context, was a crossbow drawn by placing the feet on its limbs, and (b) the *rikāb* ‘stirrup’, which, as its name indicates, was the stirrup bow mentioned previously, as *qaws ar-rikāb*.
 The details may be summarized as follows:

-     Crossbow bolts (*nabl qaws ar-rifl*) should be the length of the distance from the (fore?) end of the grooved guide (*majrā*) along the top of the stock to the nut.
+     > Crossbow bolts (*nabl qaws ar-rifl*) should be the length of the distance from the (fore?) end of the grooved guide (*majrā*) along the top of the stock to the nut.
 (The length would have been in the order of 12 in.)
 For shooting at short ranges they should be 2 fingers shorter.
 In the case of the *‘aqqār* the (head of?) the shaft should be level with the breast of the stock (*ṣadr al-gaḍib*; i.e. presumably, the front end) for precision shooting and opposite the pin (*mismār*) for distance.
 For shooting at short range a bolt should have a socketed head (*bazlah*) of iron weighing 3 *dirhams* (142.8 gr.) with a shaft (*sahm*) of 6 *dirhams* (285.6 gr.).
 This is the right size for the *rikāb*.
 For the *‘aqqār*, on the other hand, the weight of the bolt head should be 31 *dirhams* (166.6 gr.) and the shaft (*khashab*) 7 *dirhams) (332.2 gr.).
 In D, it is held that an arrowhead with a tang driven into the shaft with glue and bound with sinews is stronger and more effective than a socketed head (which is always liable on impact to break the shaft at the shoulder of the socket) and will admit of great accuracy.

 ### 3. The Spinning Test